MrPrattASH/Game_Design_In_Construct_3/LG3_Advanced_behaviours_Construct 3/module_0_3D_FPS_Timers/README.md

 ![Screenshot 2022-12-09 at 11 42 55](https://user-images.githubusercontent.com/101632496/206684519-3dd843f0-bfbc-45b7-baf4-91278ee3f892.png)

+Great, now our player can pickup the object.
+Now we need to do something with this.

 ## Making the Super tomato a "super bullet"
 1. clone our super tomato sprite, call it "SuperTomatoBullet" and remove all behaviours.
 Then, re-add the bullet behaviour and the destroy outside layout behaviour.